 Planning ahead is especially helpful for styled shoots where you get a lot of control over the look of your photos.
 You can make a mental checklist of how you want everything to look like (patterns, colors, angles, etc) and how the setup will work around your subject.

 Knowing what you want your photos to be will influence the way you present your subject.
-If you’re shooting with a specific theme or message in mind, each frame should reflect that – if it doesn’t, you might want to rethink your approach.
+Consider the purpose of your photography.
+Are you shooting with a specific theme or message in mind?
+Is it for a marketing campaign or a project like a photo book?
+Then, each frame should reflect that, and if it doesn’t, you might want to rethink your approach.

 For example, taking food photos for your blog should have a different treatment compared to food shot for sale.
 You can do a more straightforward approach to shooting food for sale — it should look as close to the actual product as possible with styling that doesn’t take attention away from the main selling point.
 For your blog, you have all the creative freedom so style and shoot your food photos according to your vision.